 Moto (officially Moto Hospitality) is the UK's largest motorway service area operator.
 They were the first to introduce many brands and ideas which are now common at services across the country.

-Moto's services date back to 1965.
+Moto's service areas date back to 1965.
 As a result, even though they are continuing to develop new sites, in many places Moto are constrained by old buildings, haphazard extensions and small sites.

-Moto hold the unwelcome title of owning the worst-performing service area in all three Transport Focus surveys conducted so far.
+Moto hold the unwelcome title of owning the worst-performing service area in the first three Transport Focus surveys.
 This may be skewed by their large number of sites, especially old or quiet ones.
-Their overall satisfaction score is usually one of the lowest too.
+Their overall satisfaction score is usually one of the lowest too, though this dramatically improved in 2022.

-They have their own charity, Moto in the Community Trust, who help out the local area surrounding their services.
+They have their own charity, the Moto Foundation, who help out the local area surrounding their services.

 Some of their larger and older buildings look a little empty with only a few fast food options, but the evidence shows that sit-down restaurants like EDC and Arlo's weren't really working, except maybe at breakfast.
 During the first COVID-19 lockdown, Moto's brand partners all closed and they had to start serving their own food again - they were arguably the most proactive operator, rearranging their kitchens and creating a special menu.

-In response to complaints that their food offer was too unhealthy, Moto have started introducing Pret A Manger stores, and their retail stores sell food and coffee too.
+In response to complaints that their food offer was too unhealthy, Moto began rolling out Pret A Manger stores, and their retail stores sell food and coffee too.
 Several site managers at Moto have told us they would like to see the traditional restaurant return, but they can't see it working just yet.

 While the estate they inherited from Granada included a whole host of shopping names, under Moto these were almost all moved out.
 Instead, they were the first operator to change all of their own shops to WHSmith franchises.